yearn/yearn-devdocs/docs/developers/v3/vault_management.md

 All debt updates are denominated in the underlying asset and are restricted by the `max_debt` for each strategy and the `minimum_total_idle` for the specific vault.

-Debt updates will also respect the strategies specific `maxWithdraw` and `maxDeposit`.
+Debt updates will also respect the strategies specific `maxRedeem` and `maxDeposit`.

 To deposit or withdraw vault funds from a strategy simply call `vault.update_debt(strategy, desired_debt)` where desired debt is the end amount denominated in the underlying asset that the strategy should have after the full debt update.